 Home heating is one of the biggest costs for any family or business, but there are ways to minimise the expense.

 Gas consumption in Australia is falling faster than anticipated, with green energy from wind and solar sources having a big impact sooner than expected.
-The Australian Energy Marketing Operator (AEMO) has stood by its previous warnings that a structural deficit in gas supply is due to emerge from 2028.
+The Australian Energy Marketing Operator (AEMO) stands by its previous warnings that a structural deficit in gas supply is due to emerge from 2028, which means less gas and higher prices.

-Electricity bills in our area, however, are going up from July 1.
-There will be an increase of 9.1% ($219 per year) for households and 7.1% for small businesses.
-The Australian Energy Regulator says the increase is necessary to reflect rising wholesale and network costs.
-The increase for regional and western NSW is the state’s highest.
+There was an increase of 9.1% ($219 per year) for households and 7.1% for small businesses on July 1 for access to the electricity grid.
+The Australian Energy Regulator says the increase was necessary to reflect rising wholesale and network costs.
+The increase for central west and western NSW was the state’s highest.

 Comparing gas to electricity

-Per household their research shows the average cost is $249 ($2.48 per day).
+Per household third party advocate group Finder’s research shows the average winter bill is $249 ($2.48 per day).
 The average cost to use electricity is $241, compared to gas at $301.
-A reverse-cycle electricity system costs about half the price of the average gas system.
+A reverse-cycle electricity system costs about half the price of the average gas system to run.
+However, it is a large outright cost compared to a cheap space heater.
+This is where planning comes in.

 Source: Finder https://www.finder.com.au/energy/winter-heating-costs